su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 ![Non-reflective mixing-plane](../../../tutorials_files/compressible_flow/Aachen_Turbine/images/SingleMesh_Adiabatic_Giles_MixingPlane.png)
 Figure (5): Non-reflective mixing-plane

-To turn on the non-reflective behaviour, the following entry should be provided:
+To turn on the non-reflective behaviour, the `SPATIAL_FOURIER` should be set to `YES`.
+However, for the current tutorial it is not activated, as in the following box.
 ```
-SPATIAL_FOURIER = YES
+SPATIAL_FOURIER = NO
 ```
 If needed, extra under relaxation factor for the Giles BC at the hub and shroud can be provided as follows:
 ```